-AMD Annoints Two New Heads Of Its Radeon Technologies Group
+AMD Anoints Two New Heads Of Its Radeon Technologies Group

 Rayfield will be responsible for strategy and business management for consumer and professional graphics.
 He will also serve in the same role for the semi-custom business.

-David Wong most recently hails from Synaptics, where he was senior vice president of Systems Silicon Engineering.
+David Wang most recently hails from Synaptics, where he was senior vice president of Systems Silicon Engineering.
 Wang also previously served as corporate vice president at AMD, where he was responsible for SoC development for AMD's processors, including GPUs, CPUs, and APUs.
-Wong has a rich history with AMD, beginning with ArtX and ATI, where he helped develop several game consoles along with every generation of GPU from the R3000 series to the HD 7000.
-Wong has a storied 25-year career in the industry that also includes time at SGI, Axil Workstations, and LSI Logic.
+Wang has a rich history with AMD, beginning with ArtX and ATI, where he helped develop several game consoles along with every generation of GPU from the R3000 series to the HD 7000.
+Wang has a storied 25-year career in the industry that also includes time at SGI, Axil Workstations, and LSI Logic.

 The Challenge Ahead